 As always, we are unable to request items that were published in the last 6 months.

 HOW CAN I GET MATERIALS TO KEEP ME OCCUPIED?

 The Springfield Town Library offers two main ways for you to get downloadable reading and listening materials.

 - The RBdigital app (through your favorite play store) gives you access to the digital eBook and audiobook collection from ListenUp Vermont and our own collection of 50+ magazines.
 You can also access the collection on your desktop computer or laptop using this link: https://springfieldvt.rbdigital.com/

 - The Libby app (through your favorite play store) provides you with another source of digital eBooks and audiobooks.
 The library has a special collection that is not shared with other Vermonters so access to them is much more available to our cardholders.
 You can also access the collection on your desktop computer or laptop using this link: https://gmlc.overdrive.com/

 I DOWNLOADED THE APP BUT I AM CONFUSED WHAT TO DO NEXT.

 You will need to create an account and will need your library card number and your library pin (the last four digits of your phone number you gave us when you registered).
-You can call us at the library Monday – Friday from 10-4 and we can talk you through it.
+You can call us at the library Monday – Friday from 10-4 or Saturdays 10-1 and we can talk you through it.
 There is also online help available at https://springfieldvt.rbdigital.com/help/ (for RBDIGITAL) and https://help.overdrive.com/en-us/categories/getting-started.htm (for Libby/OverDrive)